matijs-toonen/dotnet-conf-notes/2022/README.md

 Dev box pools can be set to have an auto stop time which will automatically shut down an idle dev box, when the dev box is still being used the user will receive a notification about the shut down and can delay the shut down timer so the developer can continue working.

-## Github Integration
+## GitHub Integration
-It is possible to create a dev box from github actions to easily review your changes on the fly.
+It is possible to create a dev box from GitHub actions to easily review your changes on the fly.

 # Low Code
 Below is a rule of thumb which will guide when to use low code and when not to use low code: